misken/hillmaker/README.md

   # Quick Start

-  I put together an IPython notebook that explains how to use hillmaker.
+  I put together an IPython notebook that explains how to get and use hillmaker.

   https://github.com/misken/hillmaker-examples/blob/master/notebooks/basic_win_usage_shortstay_unit.ipynb